orbs-network/orbs-spec/behaviors/services/consensus-algo.md

 > The consensus algorithm decides a new term (block height) starts, probably after the last block was committed.

 * Assumes the block height for the upcoming round is known.
-* Get the previous committed block pair data by calling `BlockStorage.GetTransactionsBlockHeader` and `BlockStorage.GetResultsBlockHeader`.
+* Get the previously committed block pair data by calling `BlockStorage.GetTransactionsBlockHeader` and `BlockStorage.GetResultsBlockHeader`.
   * It is recommanded to cache the previously committed block data in order to prevent fetching the data.
+  * If fails or times out, skip this round.
-* Calculate the shared `random_seed` for the upcoming block.
-Use the same `random_seed` for both committees.
+* Calculate the `random_seed` for the upcoming block.
 * Get a sorted list of committee members for the upcoming transaction block (ordering phase) by calling `ConsensusBuilder.RequestOrderingCommittee`.
 * Get a sorted list of committee members for the upcoming results block (execution validation phase) by calling `ConsensusBuilder.RequestValidationCommittee`.
-* Note: If the consensus algorithm relies on a single committee for both, call `RequestValidationCommittee` only.
+* Note: If the consensus algorithm relies on a single committee for both, call `ConsensusBuilder.RequestValidationCommittee` only based on the results block random seed.

 #### If Leader
 * Request new transactions block proposal (ordering phase) by calling `ConsensusBuilder.RequestNewTransactionsBlock`.